schmouk/vcl/README.md

 # vcl
-A library for Video core items processing - frames, pixels, colors, ...
+A library for Video core items processing: frames, pixels, colors, ...

 Specs writing just started by 2022-01-22.
 Devs are to come by the mean time.